dij0s/PETAL/thesis/bachelor_thesis.typ

 - The backend layer is responsible for business logic, orchestrating AI agents, processing data, managing a database and handling requests from the frontend.
 - The external services layer provides access to third-party #acrpl("API"), a set of protocols and tools that allows different software components to communicate with each other, enabling the system to retrieve data from external platforms and services.

 The layers are made up of various components.
-The basic dataflow between them is presented in the #ref(<global_dataflow>):
+The basic dataflow between them is presented in the #ref(<global_dataflow>).
 #figure(
   table(
     columns: 3,